unification-com/xfund-router/docs/guide/implementation.md

 use the OoO system.

 ::: tip Note
-You can view the functions implemented by `ConsumerBase.sol` in the [Data Consumer smaert contract API documentation](../api/lib/ConsumerBase.md).
+You can view the functions implemented by `ConsumerBase.sol` in the [Data Consumer smart contract API documentation](../api/lib/ConsumerBase.md).
 These functions are also callable from your smart contract.
 :::